USAFA-ECE/ece281-book/book/ICE/ICE4.md

 ## stoplight_fsm_tb.vhd

 First, **set `stoplight_fsm_tb.vhd` as top** in simulation sources.
+The testbench is already complete, so you do not need to add or change anything.
-This testbench is fully complete, and has two new aspects.
+BUT!
+It and has two new aspects we'll discuss.

 The first is the declaration of a constant.